PS Sudan

 PS Sudan is a passenger-carrying side-wheel paddle steamer on the River Nile in Egypt.
 Along with PS Arabia, she was one of the largest river steamers in Thomas Cook's Nile fleet.

-Some scenes of the ITV television film of Agatha Christie's Death on the Nile were filmed aboard Sudan.
+The steamer was built in 1885 for the Egyptian royal family.
+It was transformed into a cruise liner in 1921.

+In 1933, Agatha Christie and her husband went on a cruise onboard the PS Sudan, which inspired her to write Death on the Nile.

-The steamer spent the latter years of the 20th century laid up and in deteriorating condition but new French owners bought her in 2000 and returned her to service in 2001.
+The steamer spent the latter years of the 20th century laid up and in deteriorating condition.
+In 2000, French travel company, Voyageurs du Monde, bought her and returned her to service in 2001.
+Alongside their UK branch, Original Travel, they now exclusively operate sailings.

-In 2004, she was again used for an adaptation of Death on the Nile.
+In the 2004 adaptation of Agatha Christie's Death on the Nile for the third episode of the ninth series of ITV television series Agatha Christie's Poirot starring David Suchet as Poirot, some scenes were filmed on location aboard Sudan.